 The end result of meeting with an estate planning attorney should be a comprehensive plan in the form of documents, which we refer to here as tools, that ensure your wishes about the distribution of your estate after death are carried out.
 That, however, is only one aspect of an estate plan.

-Estate planning should also provide the means for someone you trust to make decisions about health care and to handle your financial and personal affairs in the event you become incapacitated and can’t do so on your own.
+Estate planning should also provide the means for someone you trust to make decisions about health care and handle your financial and personal affairs if you become incapacitated and can’t do so on your own.
 To provide peace of mind to you and your loved ones, here are five essential estate planning tools that should be included in your estate plan:

 - Durable power of attorney